 In January 2013, as in previous years, the Compensation Committee determined that the financial half of the annual cash incentive opportunity for all executive officers in 2013 should be based on diluted earnings per share from continuing operations ("EPS").
 In July 2013, the Compensation Committee approved the inclusion of a relative performance component to the financial half of the annual cash incentive effective for 2013, as more fully discussed below under "-Introduction of Relative Performance Incentive (RPI)."
-As a result, the financial half of the NEOs' 2013 annual cash incentive was based equally on (i) achievement of relative performance targets.
+As a result, the financial half of the NEOs' 2013 annual cash incentive was based equally on (i) achievement of EPS targets and (ii) achievement of relative performance targets.